text is a paragraph (IX.) taken from a

 nation to take a clearly leading role in space achievement, which in many ways may hold the key to our future on earth.

-of the matter are that we have never made
+But the facts of the matter are that we have never made

 the national decisions or marshalled the national resources required for such leadership.
 We have never specified long-range